health insurance - Google News

 Private health insurance rates jump - Herald Sun

-FAMILIES will be hit with a five per cent increase on their private health insurance bills from April 1.
+BigPond News | Private health insurance rates jump Herald Sun FAMILIES will be hit with a five per cent increase on their private health insurance bills from April 1.
 Health Minister Tanya Plibersek announced the average 5.06 per cent increase today, arguing it was the lowest rise in four years.
+Private health insurance premiums to rise 5.06 per cent Private health cover to rise 5pc Families to pay $150 a year more as government approves 5.06 per cent rise |

 Yahoo!
 Answers: Search for